What can I do with a major in Latin American and Caribbean Studies?

 The LACS major aims to produce students with high levels of language competence and in-depth, substantive understanding of the societies, cultures, politics, and economies of the peoples of Latin America and the Caribbean.
 In a global workplace, the career options available to LACS graduates are immediate and highly visible: global industry and commerce, multi national nongovernmental organizations, government service, health programs, and K12 public education.
 LACS courses provide a useful introduction to other university programs and resources and an effective link with career options in business, engineering, education, social work, the media, counseling, urban planning, statistics, marketing, health, social sciences and the humanities.

-Graduate/Professional Schools Attended by UGA Latin American and Caribbean Studies Majors for the Class of 2015*
+Job Titles of UGA Latin American and Caribbean Studies Majors for the Class of 2016*

 ** Includes Self-Employed